SimeonSavov/Back-End-Basics/README.md

 ### Why Code Coverage Matters:

 Code coverage serves as a critical metric in software development, indicating the proportion of our codebase that is exercised by tests.
 By striving for high code coverage percentages, we can increase confidence in our code's correctness, identify potential bugs early in the development cycle, and facilitate more effective maintenance and refactoring efforts.

+## Section 16: Mutation Testing (Lesson 16)

+In Lesson 16, we delved into the realm of **Mutation Testing**, a powerful technique used to assess the effectiveness of our unit tests by introducing small changes, or mutations, into the source code and then re-running the tests to determine if any mutations cause the tests to fail.
+This process helps evaluate the robustness of our test suite by identifying areas where our tests may be insufficient in detecting faults or changes in the codebase.

+### Key Concepts Covered:

+-   Understanding Mutation Testing and its significance in software testing.
+-   Implementing Mutation Testing using tools like Stryker.
+-   Analyzing mutation reports to identify areas for improving test coverage and test effectiveness.
+-   Enhancing the reliability of unit tests by incorporating mutation testing into the testing workflow.

+Through practical exercises and examples, we gained hands-on experience in applying mutation testing techniques to real-world codebases, allowing us to refine our testing strategies and bolster the overall quality and reliability of our software projects.